sv650s/sb-capstone/notebooks/README.md

 ├── exploratory - all exploratory notebooks
-├── deep_learning - google colab notebooks used for deep learning ├── pyspark - pyspark notebook to train our model with entire dataset ├── tests - scratch pad space for tests (you can ignore this)
+├── deep_learning - google colab notebooks used for deep learning ├── pyspark - pyspark notebook to train our model with entire dataset ├── retired - old notebooks - you can ignore these
+├── tests - scratch pad space for tests (you can ignore this)
 ```